Nashua, Acton and Boston Railroad: Operating history

 Soon after opening, the company obtained a charter for a 4 mi extension southward from Acton to Concord, where it connected with the Fitchburg Railroad.
 This new connection allowed the Nashua, Acton and Boston to offer an alternative route from New Hampshire to Boston and compete with the combined Nashua and Lowell and Boston and Lowell Railroad system that was previously the only railroad along this route.
-Three passenger trains per day operated along the railroad in each direction per day, powered by the company's two steam locomotives.
+Three passenger trains per day operated along the railroad in each direction, powered by the company's two steam locomotives.

 The Nashua, Acton and Boston managed to run its trains in comparable time to the Nashua and Lowell, despite its route being 6 mi longer than that of its competitor.
 Ultimately, the company struggled to turn a profit due to long layover times at Concord, where passengers transferred to the Fitchburg Railroad to reach Boston.
 The railroad was locally nicknamed the "Red Line" due to its operating losses ("red" symbolizing the color used in finance to depict losses).
 The competing Nashua and Lowell/Boston and Lowell system was integrated and allowed seamless travel between Nashua and Boston, giving it a major competitive advantage.